petarpejic97/SeleniumTest/README.md

  Search bar suit covered :
   - Searching words which are entered in search bar
-  - Searching when is in search bar entered something nonsense -the word doesnt have any meaning
+  - Searching when is in search bar entered something nonsense
+      - the word doesnt have any meaning

 Advertisiment suit covered :
   - View already created advertisiment
-      -detailed view on advertisiment
+      - detailed view on advertisiment
   - Update already created advertisiment
-      -the product price changed
+      - the product price changed

   All test cases passed.